rajdakin/maze/docs/lang.md

 If all this is done, good job!
 You successfully added your language to the list of registered langs!

 #### Testing
-To test if you successfully done everything until here, add `ig.prompt = Tested: working! ` to the file.
+To test if you successfully done everything until here, add `ig.prompt = Tested: working! ` to the file you created.
-The launch the game.
+Then launch the game.
 If nothing changed, recreate the `.lgd` file.
 ## Adding the translations
 ### What is a tanslation?
 In my `.lgd` files, a translation is a "states-key to string" correspondance.